My Main Page with Links to My Other

 the rigors of an exceptional education.

-Some recent Americans developed a work
+Many recent Americans developed a work

 hard ethic, but it came with a spend harder ethic.
 Hard-earned money was almost

 compared themselves with the Joneses.
+They compared themselves with

-their favorite celebrities had the option of undoing the anxiety with new toys,
+celebrities.
+Those feeling brief anxiety, because they did not measure up to favorite celebrities, had the option of undoing the anxiety with new toys,

-new pills, new gurus and new TV channels.
+new pills, new gurus, and new TV channels.
 Computers offered more choices and

 less passivity than television, yet they were also isolating.